ChristopherPapanicolas87/Getting-and-Cleaning-Data-/Code Plus Script description.md

 * `x_train, `y_train, `x_test, `y_test, `subject_train and `subject_test contain data from the downloaded files.
 * `x_data, `y_data and `subject_data merge the previous datasets to further analysis.
-* `features contains the correct names for the x_data dataset, which are applied to the column names stored in *'mrg_train, 'mrg_test-merging training data *'setAllinOne-all data merged as one *'mean_and_std-mean-mean and STD columns *'activityID-This is the activity numbered 1-6 as Stated by Walking, Sitting, etc as shown above.
+* `features contains the correct names for the x_data dataset, which are applied to the column names stored in *`mrg_train, 'mrg_test-merging training data *`setAllinOne-all data merged as one *`mean_and_std-mean-mean and STD columns *`activityID-This is the activity numbered 1-6 as Stated by Walking, Sitting, etc as shown above.
-*'subjectid-Id for each given data point
+*`subjectid-Id for each given data point
-*'mean-mean
+*`mean-mean
-*'std-Standard deviation
+*`std-Standard deviation
-*'setForMeanandStd-subsetting data for mean and deviation *'SetwithAvtivityNames-subsetting data according to activitynames and mean and Stdv *'TidySet-Txt file that will come out of the script
+*`setForMeanandStd-subsetting data for mean and deviation *`SetwithAvtivityNames-subsetting data according to activitynames and mean and Stdv *`TidySet-Txt file that will come out of the script

 ###Measurements for the data